ChIP-Seq

 Motif analysis with HOMER based on various backgrounds

-SciDAP is so easy to use and saves so much time, now biologists can produce publication-ready results in hours not months.
+SciDAP is so easy to use and saves so much time, now scientists can produce publication-ready results in hours not months.